 *Song of the day: He Loves Me by Brittany Howard

-Marinated butter beans with vegetables, rosemary, garlic, and a quick vinaigrette. served over whole wheat toast for a light, delicious dinner!Continue reading “Marinated White Beans with Toast”
+Marinated white beans with vegetables, rosemary, garlic, and a quick vinaigrette. served over whole wheat toast for a light, delicious dinner!Continue reading “Marinated White Beans with Toast”

 I’m writing this post late in the night purely because there’s a good chance I’ll be on a small hiatus for the next few weeks.